When it comes to our vehicles, we always want to have the highest quality components available.

 Here, we’re taking a closer look at the gearings and the center housing too.
 The center section is responsible for holding the differential, meaning that the build material doesn’t need to be strong unless you’re dealing with a ton of power.

-On the other hand, we have the Dana 44 measures 8 1/2”, which offers a 4.10 gear ratio.
+On the other hand, we have the Dana 44 measures 8 1/2”, and offers a 4.10 gear ratio.
 Additionally, there’s an actuated locker.

 The center section housing is larger, which helps accommodate the large ring gear.